msk-access/msk-access.github.io/_about/index.md

 ---
 [MSK-ACCEES](https://github.com/msk-access) is being developed at MSKCC as part of CMO MSK-ACCESS team for analysis of MSK-ACCESS datasets.

+The MSK-ACCESS project is focused on incorporating methods of "collapsing" a bam file across reads that come from the same initial cfDNA molecule, as determined by the Unique Molecular Indices included during library preparation.

+We use Toil and CWL to combine various tools into a pipeline for collapsing UMI-tagged DNA molecules.

+We draw on the work done by the Platform Informatics team at MSKCC in building Roslin and the IMPACT pipeline.

-The tool will be used for:
+These tools will be used for:

 - Ad-hoc analysis
 - Creating workflows and running workflows
-- Deploying on multiple enviornments likes:
+- Running workflows in multiple environments including:
-  - High Performance Computing Cluster
+  - High Performance Computing Clusters (SGE, LSF)
   - MacOS
   - Cloud Enviornment